Hi! Congratulations on booking your Fresh 48 or Hospital Film + Photo session!

 Baby is preterm or postdates:

 I make sure to be available within two weeks prior to your due date and one week after.
 IF you happen to deliver before or after that time frame, chances are I will still be able to be there.
-If for some reason I am out of town (I don't book any hospital sessions during a month I plan to be out of town, so this is unlikely unless baby is very early) or other reasons not anticipated, you will have the option of an in-home newborn session at the closest available date, or I can try to find another photographer to fill in to shoot the session (and I would edit it).
+If for some reason I am out of town (I don't book any hospital sessions during a month I plan to be out of town, so this is unlikely unless baby is very early) or other reasons not anticipated, you will have the option of an in-home newborn session at the closest available date, or I can attempt to find another photographer to fill in to shoot the session (and I would edit it to match my style).

 Emergency on my end: